NikoSmo/100-days-of-code/log.md

 So far the frog looks froggy and can move trough the environment like a boss.
 The environment is currently empty though.

 **Link to work:** my python-games repo

+### Day 5: December 19, 2017
+**Today's Progress**: On Frogger -> Trunks And Score- and Lifeboard are now in the frogger game

+### Day 6: December 20, 2017
+**Today's Progress**: On Frogger -> Cars are now available.
+Also Safe Zones and Collision Handlers are available now.

+**Thoughts:** Boundaries need to be set next.
+Also realize i was spoiled using Unity before handling this stuff for me :)

+### Day 7: December 21, 2017
+**Today's Progress**: On Frogger -> Game Design improved.
+Game Functionality including borders is now mostly finished.
+Game is playable.

+Also Obstacles such as Trunks and Cars are now correctly deleted upon leaving the map.

+**Thoughts**: Need to find a way to naturally spawn obstacles without collisions

+### Day 8: December 22, 2017
+**Today's Progress**: On Frogger -> Didn't get done much today ;/.
+Rework of Game Art using new transparent sprites, making the game slightly less hideous.

+### Day 9: December 23, 2017
+**Today's Progress**: Yet another Art Design Change.
+This time for the Environment.
+Also changed issues with the collision handling by fixing the obstacles sizes.
+Played around with offsets in the game to make Frogs, Obstacles and Environment more aligned with each other.

+Also now running a NMT-Chatbot Training Session on my local PC using a one month modified dataset from reddit data.
+The training Process will probably take a few days.
+Can't wait to see the results.
+I'll probably do some sort of afterprocessing on the model and might even make it into a twitter bot for jokes.
+We'll see.

+### Cheat Day: December 24.
+2017
+No Progress Today because of holiday and family.
+Will start tomorrow again.